MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 6. Toggle the **Require participant agreement for recording** setting **On** or **Off**.
 7. Select Save.

-#### Manage explicit recording consent through PowerShell
+#### Manage explicit consent through PowerShell

-Through PowerShell, you can manage explicit recording consent for users or groups in your organization.
+Through PowerShell, you can manage explicit consent for users or groups in your organization.
 The **`-ExplicitRecordingConsent`** parameter also controls recording consent for Audio Conferencing.
 To learn about explicit consent for Audio Conferencing, see [Explicit recording consent for Audio Conferencing](conferencing-recording-consent.md).

 To require participants to give their explicit consent to be recorded or transcribed in any meeting that organizers with this policy create, use the following script: